tristantbg/kirby-enhanced-textarea/README.md

 ![Preview](https://cloud.githubusercontent.com/assets/7975568/26114866/b3d1ee64-3a5e-11e7-8da6-0154f5e3399f.gif)

-## New Feature in 1.5: Autocomplete for Kirbytags :sparkles:
+## New Feature in 1.5: :confetti_ball: Autocomplete for Kirbytags :confetti_ball:

 This field now automatically includes all the built-in and custom Kirbytags for its autocomplete function: